jadetyrer/tender/README.md

 #### R11 Description of Tender

 ###### Purpose
 The purpose of Tender is to bring event organisers in need of workers at the event and people that would like to work at the event.
 It provides a platform for both parties to easily connect and find the appropriate worker or job.
 The event organisers can log on and create events and add the job positions available for the event.
 The potential workers can then search through these events and view the available roles.
 They can click apply for any of the roles and the application will be sent to the relevant employer for processing.
-The emplyer can then log on and view the applicatnts on thier dashboard which contains links to thier porfile and the baility to downlload thier qualifications and CV.
-From this information the emplyer can make a decsion on whether to accept or reject the application.
-The worker will then be notified on their dashboard on the status of thier application.
+The employer can then log on and view the applicants on their dashboard which contains links to their profile and the ability to download their qualifications and CV.
+From this information the employer can make a decision on whether to accept or reject the application.
+The worker will then be notified on their dashboard on the status of their application.

 ###### Functionality and Features
 The features of the platform form include: